wareya/gammakit/readme.md

 # Gammakit

-Gammakit is a toy programming language that takes inspiration from GameMaker Language.
+Gammakit is a programming language that takes inspiration from GameMaker Language and aims to be very ergonomic for game logic programming.
+It's going to be used by Magmakit, a game engine.

-Realistically, gammakit is only going to get used by magmakit, a primitive game engine.
-There are no stability guarantees at all.
-Anything can change at any time if it makes sense for magmakit.
-If you decide to use gammakit on your own for some reason, make a hard fork of it.
+Currently, *there are no API stability guarantees in this software at all.* Anything can change at any time if it makes sense for magmakit.
+If you decide to use gammakit for some reason, make a hard fork of it.

 # Features